 *Unless it is clear and documented that assigning a name would promote safety and the USAN Council's principles.

 Because of changes in U.S. salt nomenclature policies, firms are required to request a USAN for the active moiety (base, parent) of a compound and any salt form(s) that may be marketed when filing the initial USAN application.
-Please note that the USAN Program's definition of a salt includes counterions, coprecipitated solvent or acid molecules, and metal ion chelates.
+Please note that the USAN Program's definition of a salt includes counterions, coprecipitated acid molecules, and metal ion chelates.
 This is somewhat different than the usual chemical definition of a salt as a cation–anion pair.
 Esters also require a USAN and are usually carboxylic acid derivatives, but may have other forms, such as phosphate esters.

 How a Name Is Selected